Benyon/playwright-bdd-fixtures/README.md

 ├── features/                # Gherkin feature files
-├── pages/                   # POM model, with steps embedded into the page files themselves ├── support/                 # Utility files, types and locators ├── playwright.config.ts     # Playwright configuration ├── eslint.config.mjs        # Linting rules to align to a common practice └── prettier.config.mjs      # Formatter rules to align to a common practice
+├── pages/                   # POM model, with steps embedded into the page files themselves ├── support/                 # Utility files, types and locators ├── task2/                   # Accessibility report and critical bug report for task 2 ├── playwright.config.ts     # Playwright configuration ├── eslint.config.mjs        # Linting rules to align to a common practice └── prettier.config.mjs      # Formatter rules to align to a common practice